dart-archive/angular_analyzer_plugin/README.md

 ## Upgrading

-Any dart users on 2.0.0-dev.48 or newer will get updates on every restart of the analysis server.
-If you are on an older dart version than that, check the Troubleshooting section.
+Any Dart users on 2.0.0-dev.48 or newer will get updates on every restart of the analysis server.
+If you are on an older Dart version than that, check the Troubleshooting section.

 ## Building -- For hacking on this plugin, or using the latest unpublished.